ebuchman/blog/content/posts/uoa-liquidity.md

 As central banks and centralized clearing unions came to take over from the decentralized clearing fairs, they would introduce a new kind of money, the bank "reserves", that could function as a Medium of Exchange within the clearing union.
-Global trade moved from a system of global ghost currency units, used primarily for accounting and clearing, to one of global *reserve* currency units, used to provide liquidity.
+Global trade moved from a system based on an international unit of account, used primarily to *save* liquidity, to one based on an international medium of exchange, a reserve currency used to *provide* liquidity.
 Attention turned from balancing the payments graph to issuing enough reserves.
 We transitioned from a quality theory of money to a quantity theory.

 Concerns continue to abound as to the problem of responsibly issuing reserves,